jymcd/shellscript/README.md

 usage is simple
 in openOS shell
-shell -c echo|"hello world" this will print 'hello world' to the console or shell -f [file name] this will run the file with the .sh extension or in a file echo|hello world this will print 'hello world' to the console
+'shell -c echo|"hello world"' this will print 'hello world' to the console or shell -f [file name] this will run the file with the .sh extension the file is setup like so
+'echo|hello world' this will print 'hello world' to the console